International Travel Authorization for Minor (Quebec)

 For Quebec families, the authorization must also address the medical care consent dimension, which is governed by arts.
 10-11 C.c.Q. (right to bodily integrity and consent to medical care) and art.
 13 C.c.Q. (emergency care).
 The accompanying person must have clear written authority from the parent to seek emergency medical care for the child if needed during the trip.
 Finally, the document must be executed in good faith in accordance with art.
 1375 C.c.Q., which requires all parties to act honestly and transparently in carrying out their commitments.

 The authorization letter must be prepared well in advance of the trip — ideally at least four to six weeks before departure — to allow time for notarization or certification by a commissioner of oaths, translation if required by the destination country, and any additional authentication such as an apostille under the Hague Convention, which Canada joined in 2023.
 Parents should verify whether the destination country requires the letter in the local language or accepts English and French versions.
 Many countries including France, Belgium, and other Francophone nations accept documents in French, while others may require a certified translation prepared by a sworn translator.
-Parents should keep a copy of the consent letter for their own records, provide the accompanying person with the original signed letter, and ensure that the emergency contact in Canada has the accompanying person's contact information so that any communication chain is clear and reliable in case of an incident during the trip.
+Parents should keep a copy of the consent letter for their own records, provide the accompanying person with the original signed letter, and confirm that the emergency contact in Canada has the accompanying person's contact information so that any communication chain is clear and reliable in case of an incident during the trip.

 When Do You Need a International Travel Authorization for Minor (Quebec)?